fizzy-fifs/catopedia/README.md

   As a cat lover
-  So that I can learn even more about my favourite breed I would like to directed to a credible external source with more  information on a selected breed
+  So that I can learn even more about my favourite breed I would like to be directed to a credible external source with more  information on a selected breed

 ```